 (6) A reference in subsection (5) to a person includes a reference to any other person who would, for the purposes of the Corporations Act, be taken to be an associate of the first-mentioned person.

-(7) The holder of a special prospecting licence granted for a period of 4 years may make an application for a mining lease for gold in respect of the land or any part of the land which is the subject of the special prospecting licence, and on an application being made the Minister may, if —

-(a) after being served with the prescribed notice of that application, the holder of the primary tenement does not lodge an objection against that application; or

-(b) it is proved to the satisfaction of the Minister by a report from the Director, Geological Survey, that gold exists in payable quantities on or in the land to which that application relates,

-grant the application for a lease in respect of that portion of the land to which the special prospecting licence relates that is less than a depth of 50 metres, or such greater depth as the Minister approves with the prior written consent of the holder of the primary tenement, below the lowest part of the natural surface of the land and on such terms and conditions as the Minister thinks fit, and thereupon the area of land in respect of which that mining lease is granted shall be excised from the primary tenement.
+(7) The holder of a special prospecting licence granted for a period of 4 years may make an application for a mining lease for gold in respect of the land or any part of the land which is the subject of the special prospecting licence, and on an application being made the Minister may grant the application for a lease in respect of that portion of the land to which the special prospecting licence relates that is less than a depth of 50 metres, or such greater depth as the Minister approves with the prior written consent of the holder of the primary tenement, below the lowest part of the natural surface of the land and on such terms and conditions as the Minister thinks fit, and thereupon the area of land in respect of which that mining lease is granted shall be excised from the primary tenement.

+(7a) Sections 74, 74A and 75 apply to an application for a mining lease under subsection (7).

 (8) A mining lease granted pursuant to subsection (7) —

 (a) has effect in relation to gold and any minerals occurring in conjunction with that gold;